SciML/SciMLSensitivity.jl/docs/src/tutorials/parameter_estimation_ode.md

 ## Explanation

-First, let's create a Lotka-Volterra ODE using DifferentialEquations.jl.
-For more details, [see the DifferentialEquations.jl documentation](https://docs.sciml.ai/DiffEqDocs/stable/).
+First, let's create a Lotka-Volterra ODE using OrdinaryDiffEq.jl.
+For more details, [see the OrdinaryDiffEq.jl documentation](https://docs.sciml.ai/DiffEqDocs/stable/).
 The Lotka-Volterra equations have the form:

 ```math
 \begin{aligned}